 Knowing that won’t help you do the things you need to do to maintain a positive attitude and develop the disciplines that will put you on track to reach your highest goals and dreams.
 (BTW-another thing Brady said in his post game interviews when asked about Goodell.
 He gives no time for negativity, it doesn’t serve his purpose.
 Another clue to developing that mental toughness.)

 Check out these posts for help developing awareness:

 Want to start developing your mental toughness and awareness right away?
 Here's another thing to keep in mind- Brady is almost always training and practicing.
 You can be too.
-Join us for the weekly live sales lab and see how a coach can help you prepare for your next big game.
+Check out the recordings of the live sales labs and see how a coach can help you prepare for your next big game.